Consumer Medicine Information (CMI)

 history of CHD, being a male and being a woman who has reached menopause.

-Diet - continue the low fat diet recommended by your doctor, dietician or pharmacist.
+Diet - continue the healthy diet recommended by your doctor, dietician or pharmacist.

 Weight - your doctor may advise you to lose weight if you are overweight.